jbananak-jfrog/ReadME-ML/docs/JFROG ML/serve-models-deployment/prediction-input-output-adapters.md

 }
 ```

-We have to generate the protobuf classes for both the client application and the ML code.
-Of course, the ML code uses Python implementation.
-We will store the Python files in the `input_pb` and the `output_pb` files in the `frogml_proto_demo` directory.
+Generate the protobuf classes for both the client application and the ML code.
+The ML code uses Python implementation.
+Store the Python files in the `input_pb` and the `output_pb` files in the `frogml_proto_demo` directory.

-In the model class, we will have to import the protobuf class and the input adapter:
+In the model class, import the protobuf class and the input adapter:

 ```
 from frogml.sdk.model.adapters import ProtoInputAdapter, ProtoOutputAdapter